Annex-Engineering/Annex_Engineering_PCBs/ice_screw/black_pill/README.md

 ## Ice Screw - Black Pill Edition - Klipper Firmware
 This is currently not supported by mainline, we have included a pre-built binary until such merge is made

+## Flashing (Incase you want to for some reason)
+run the following command:
+'''sudo dfu-util -d ,2e3c:df11 -R -a 0 -D insert_firmware_here.bin --dfuse-address 0x08000000:leave'''

 ## Notes
 please note: soldering skill is required for this board